go-task/task/docs/docs/usage.md

 ```

 Task will abort the execution after running `exit 1` because the status code `1` stands for `EXIT_FAILURE`.
-However it is possible to continue with execution using `ignore_error`:
+However, it is possible to continue with execution using `ignore_error`:

 ```yaml
 version: '3'